-For overseas assistance with the U.S. admissions process, we urge you to seek out your local EducationUSA advising center.
-These helpful centers advise prospective international students and other audiences on higher education and study opportunities in the United States.
-They can be very useful to you in the admissions process, and we urge you to seek out your local center for assistance.
+If you are overseas and need assistance with the U.S. academic admissions process, please contact the nearest EducationUSA advising center.
+These helpful centers advise prospective international students and others on higher education options in the United States.